Kevin Miller (voice actor)

-Kevin Miller (born December 21, 1977) is an American voice actor, comedian, writer, podcast host, teacher, live streamer and gamer, known for his role as the voice of Sly Cooper, the main character in the video game series of the same name.
+Kevin Miller (born December 21, 1977) is an American voice actor, comedian, writer, podcaster, teacher, live streamer, gamer and YouTuber, known for his role as the voice of Sly Cooper, the main character in the video game series of the same name.

 Early life

 Kevin Miller was born in Minot, North Dakota on December 21, 1977.

 Career

 Miller began his voice acting career in 2000, he was cast as the voice of Sly Cooper in the 2002 video game, Sly Cooper and the Thievius Raccoonus.
 Miller has since reprised the role in its follow up sequels, Band of Thieves, Honor Among Thieves and Thieves in Time.
 He would also voice the character again in PlayStation Move Heroes, PlayStation All-Stars Battle Royale and Bentley's Hackpack.

 He has also directed voice recording sessions for several video games companies, such as Sega, Namco, The Learning Company, Sony, Paramount and others.
 He also performs in live action as an improvisor within the comedy groups ComedySportz and Unscriptables and is the co-host of the Second Funniest Podcast, now known as The Gamerland Podcast.
 Outside of acting, Miller is also a voice-over teacher, he would offer teach private coaching for newcomers who want to get into voice acting.